-Alaska is a large state, roughly twice the size of Texas, and twenty percent the size of the contiguous states.
-Many national parks in Alaska are spread-out, isolated, rugged, and removed from the road system.
-Most parks have no roads inside the park boundaries.
+Alaska is a large state, roughly twice the size of Texas.
+Many national parks in Alaska are spread-out, isolated, rugged, and remote.
 Small planes are often the best way to get around, but flying has its risks.
 Aviation safety requires more than just a pilot’s skill–it takes all of us.
 Learn more about aviation to increase the safety of your next park flight.

 To help park visitors access Alaska's parks, the National Park Service depends on a number of air taxi providers.
 These businesses are licensed by the Federal Aviation Administration (FAA) and some pilots have been flying in the region for many years.
 However, safety depends on more than just a pilot's knowledge.
 An aviation passenger also has rights and responsibilities with regard to safety.

 Small aircraft are used throughout Alaska and passengers should take an active role to ensure everyone's safety by getting familiar with the details of their trip.
 As a passenger you should be willing to ask questions in a polite way if you feel uncomfortable about something or have additional questions.
 This idea can be intimidating, but if you are uncomfortable about something there is probably a reason.
 It is important to act on those feelings and voice any concerns.
 The pilot may have a simple answer that restores your comfort level.
 Asking a question may be all it takes to refocus on safety and avoid a mishap with the flight.

 On the other hand, if the pilot's answer does not satisfy you, stick to your instinct and either insist of safe practices being followed, or postpone the flight.
 It is better to ask questions about a flight and avoid a potential tragedy.
 This is good “risk management,” in which the passenger has a key role.

 On every trip, passengers should be familiar with:

 Know the Weather